terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 It plays the role of assisting the Controller.

-Helper is an option.
+Creating Helper is an option.
 Please create as POJO class if required.

 .. note::